 Are narcissists over-represented in the ranks of management?
 Data on this issue is hard to find, perhaps nonexistent.
 Yet for a variety of reasons related to the nature of the condition and the qualities that often help one succeed in management, it’s reasonable to assume there’s ample narcissist representation.

-from this publication: “Narcissistic Personality Disorder involves arrogant behavior, a lack of empathy for other people, and a need for admiration – all of which must be consistently evident at work and in relationships.”
+Per the definition from this publication: “Narcissistic Personality Disorder involves arrogant behavior, a lack of empathy for other people, and a need for admiration – all of which must be consistently evident at work and in relationships.”
 Basic narcissism is defined as a “less extreme version” of the disorder.
 For purposes of this article, I’d include both the milder condition as well as the more serious disorder.

 - Need for admiration and power